There’s something special about the number 10, it’s an important number for several reasons, not least, our numerical system.

 Blewits have pale pinkish spores.
 Cortinarius have rusty brown spores (often visible on the stem and cap rim).

-I placed the mushroom caps, gills down, on a piece of tinfoil and left overnight to see the light spore print.
-Of course it wouldn’t be visible on white paper which is why I used tinfoil but I’ve since heard a great tip which is to use a piece of glass, which you can then place over a light or dark surface to see any colour print!
+I placed the mushroom caps, gills down, on a piece of tinfoil and left overnight.
+The light spore print wouldn’t be visible on white paper which is why I used tinfoil but I’ve since heard a great tip which is to use a piece of glass, which you can then place over a light or dark surface to see any colour print!

 Finally, I was ready to eat them!
 I only picked two small caps as it’s wise to try a small amount when sampling a mushroom for the first time.